 ICE is reversing termination of legal status for international students around US, lawyer says

-The federal government is reversing the termination of legal status for international students after many filed court challenges around the U.S., a government lawyer said Friday.
+SAN FRANCISCO (AP) — The federal government is reversing the termination of legal status for international students around the U.S. after many filed court challenges against the Trump administration crackdown, a government lawyer said Friday.

-Judges around the country had already issued temporary orders restoring the students’ records in a federal database of international students maintained by U.S. Immigration and Customs Enforcement, or ICE.
-The records had been suddenly terminated in recent weeks, often without the students or their schools being notified.
+The records in a federal student database maintained by U.S. Immigration and Customs Enforcement had been terminated in recent weeks, often without the students or their schools being notified.
+Judges around the country had already issued orders temporarily restoring the students’ records in dozens of lawsuits challenging the terminations.

+More than 1,200 students nationwide suddenly lost their legal status or had visas revoked, leaving them at risk for deportation.
+Some left the country while others have gone into hiding or stopped going to class.

-A lawyer for the government read a statement in federal court in Oakland that said ICE was manually restoring the student status for people whose records were terminated in recent weeks.
-A similar statement was read by a government attorney in a separate case in Washington on Friday, said lawyer Brian Green, who represents the plaintiff in that case.
+In one of the lawsuits, a lawyer for the government read a statement in federal court in Oakland, California, that said ICE was restoring the student status for people whose records were terminated in recent weeks.
+Also Friday, the statement was read by a government attorney in a separate case in Washington, said lawyer Brian Green, who represents the plaintiff in that case.
 Green provided The Associated Press with a copy of the statement that the government lawyer emailed to him.

 It says: “ICE is developing a policy that will provide a framework for SEVIS record terminations.
 Until such a policy is issued, the SEVIS records for plaintiff(s) in this case (and other similarly situated plaintiffs) will remain Active or shall be re-activated if not currently active and ICE will not modify the record solely based on the NCIC finding that resulted in the recent SEVIS record termination.”